soxueren/atsd/api/data/messages/stats-query.md

 An array of `series` objects containing message filter fields and message counter fields.

-Tags used for grouping are returned in tags object.
+Tags used for grouping are returned in the `tags` object.

 ### Fields